 One day a teenage friend of mine, who is moving closer to knowing Christ, and I were playing basketball in the park, and he seemed to be moving slower than usual.

 When I asked what his problem was, he showed me a huge painful-looking blister that took up a small section on his foot.
 I suggested we go back to the house to give his wound a rest.
 He offered no objections.
 He was moving even slower as we walked home, so I carried him on my back for the last stretch of the trip.

-After lounging around the house for a while with some of the other summer missionaries, we/p>/p>... [continue]
+After lounging around the house for a while with some of the other summer missionaries, we realized it was time to go to an evening prayer meeting at a local... [continue]